Table of Contents

 When traveling by road, remember that marijuana in all forms is still a Schedule 1 controlled substance and transporting it across state lines is a federal crime.
 Just don’t do it.

-Which States Accept Out-of-State Medical Cards?
+States That Accept Out-of-State Medical Marijuana Cards [2025]

 Arizona

-There is limited reciprocity for “visiting qualified patients” in a state like Arizona.
 To qualify as a visiting patient, you need to have your out-of-state medical marijuana card, live outside Arizona, or have only lived in Arizona for less than 30 days.

 Arkansas